rust-lang-nursery/taskcluster-crater/README.md

     $ npm test

-You'll need to have a 'crater-test' database configured locally.
+You'll need to have a 'crater-test' database configured locally, for user 'crater-test' with password 'crater-test'.

 # Future work